IngoS11/ha-schluter/README.md

 # ha-schluter
-An alternative to the default Schluter integration in Homeassistant
+This is a work in progress alternative to the default Schluter integration in Homeassistant and is currently functioning correctly.